fellowgeek/php-ref/README.md

-## This is a fork of digitalnature/php-ref, modified to fit the OhCrud framework better.
+## This is a fork of digitalnature/php-ref with updates from Juan Manuel Cabello to include PHP8 adaptations, modified to fit the OhCrud framework better.

 REF, or `r()` is a nicer alternative to PHP's [`print_r`](http://php.net/manual/en/function.print-r.php) / [`var_dump`](http://php.net/manual/en/function.var-dump.php) functions.